abaskind/hedrot/scripts/README-BUILD.txt

 	. run « build.sh » from the command-line
 	. open hedrotReceiver.maxproj in Max and build the standalone in the same directory . run « makeDistribution.sh » from the command-line

+2/ Windows
+	.
+	. edit "Max\visual studio\hedrot_receiver.props" and change the path to the « c74support » folder in the Max SDK (variable C74SUPPORT)
+	.
+	. open hedrotReceiver.maxproj in Max and build the standalone in the same directory .